 Dr. Joseph F. Sheley

-Prior to his appointment as interim president of California State University, Stanislaus in June 2012, Joseph Sheley served as provost and vice president for Academic Affairs at CSU Sacramento.
+Prior to his appointment as president of California State University, Stanislaus in June 2012, Joseph Sheley served as provost and vice president for Academic Affairs at CSU Sacramento.
 Sheley held a variety of senior leadership positions at Sacramento State, including executive vice president, director of alumni relations, and from 1996 to 2005 as dean of the College of Social Sciences and Interdisciplinary Studies.